RinseV/jumbo-discord/README.md

 # Jumbo Discord bot

 A Discord bot that allows for basic Jumbo API interaction.
+This bot uses the [jumbo-wrapper](https://www.npmjs.com/package/jumbo-wrapper) package to communicate with the Jumbo API.
+Note: if you are hosting the bot on a server that is not located in the Netherlands, you'll need to use a proxy!
+For more info, see the [jumbo-wrapper repo](https://github.com/RinseV/jumbo-wrapper).

 ## Functionality
 * Search products